GoNorth expedition: 2022 expedition

+2023 expedition

-The GoNorth 2023 included one leg.
+The GoNorth 2023 expedition included one leg.
 It took place at the Gakkel Ridge from 6 July 2023 to 8 August 2023.
 Professor Rolf Birger Pedersen from the University of Bergen was the cruise leader.
-The expedition was performed on the Norwegian icebreaker RV Kronprins Haakon.
+The expedition was conducted aboard the Norwegian icebreaker Kronprins Haakon.
 It collaborated with the German icebreaker RV Polarstern.
-During GoNorth, its participants using a remotely operated vehicle discovered a new hydrothermal field in the Lena Trough.
+During the expedition, researchers using a remotely operated vehicle discovered a new hydrothermal field in the Lena Trough.
 The expedition included sampling of pressure ridges in Fram Strait, with a focus on sea ice density and salinity measurements.

+2024 expedition

-The GoNorth 2024 was planned to cover the area close to Svalbard, the northern coast of Greenland, and Ellesmere Island.
-Expedition in 2024 included sampling in ice-covered Independence Fjord in northern Greenland, Fram Strait, and north of Svalbard.
+The GoNorth 2024 expedition was planned to cover the area close to Svalbard, the northern coast of Greenland, and Ellesmere Island.
+The 2024 expedition included sampling in ice-covered Independence Fjord in northern Greenland, Fram Strait, and north of Svalbard.
 The sampling included four seismic surveys, gravimetry, four plankton net samplings, four heat flow measurements, 32 CTDs, and the collection of 154 sediment cores.
 One of the four seismic lines included a transform boundary between the North American and Eurasian continental plates.

+2025 expedition

+The GoNorth 2025 was planned to take place from 27 November to 17 December, focusing on geological structures and marine ecosystems north and west of Svalbard.
+The main objective was to collect samples at the Ultima Thule hydrothermal vent, but it was not reached due to an issue with one of the ship’s main engines.
+The expedition completed three seismic survey lines and continuous bathymetric sampling across the East Greenland Ridge.
+Several dives were performed, including the collection of rock samples and sediments.
+The ROV dives were performed at East Greenland Ridge, Jøtul hydrothermal field, Molloy Deep, and Sophia Basin.

+Scientific results

+The GoNorth programme has contributed to new insights into Arctic geology, oceanography, and sea ice processes, including the discovery of previously unknown hydrothermal activity.
+Additional results include improved mapping of Arctic seafloor structures and new data on sediment composition and sea ice properties.

 During the second expedition of the GoNorth programme in 2023, researchers discovered the Ultima Thule vent field.
-The site features an active “black smoker” chimney rising up to ten metres, situated on Lucky Ridge — a 1,600-metre-high subsea mountain.
+The site features an active “black smoker” chimney rising to ten metres, situated on Lucky Ridge — a 1,600-metre-high subsea mountain.
 In 2025, a long-term underwater observatory was deployed at Ultima Thule by the Swedish icebreaker Oden during the Canada–Sweden Arctic Ocean 2025 expedition.
 The observatory comprises a lander and a mooring line equipped with three Conductivity-Temperature-Depth (CTD) sensors, nine temperature sensors, and a high-accuracy pressure sensor.

+These findings contribute to a broader understanding of Arctic geodynamics, ocean circulation, and sea ice processes.